jhlagado/hyperdrive/README.md

 `Caverns` on a Sinclair ZX81 with a 16K RAM expansion, then was ported to the VIC-20 with a 16K expansion cartridge.

-`Hyperdrive` followed as a new science-fiction game, reusing ideas and structures from that earlier codebase.
+`Hyperdrive` followed as a new science-fiction game, expanding on the ideas and structures from that earlier codebase.
 Ken Stone advanced the work with new concepts and systems that fit a spacefaring setting, bringing science-fiction themes into an interactive fiction program.
 It built on what came before, but introduced a different approach shaped by the sci-fi tone rather than the high-fantasy feel